-The C++ multimap insert is used to insert an element or range of elements into a multimap.
+The C++ multimap insert function is utilized to add an element or a set of elements into a multimap data structure.

 Syntax